dywsy21/Cecilia/README.md

 ## Structure

 The bot listens on port 8010.
+The file with the same name as the dir it's in is this dir's "main" module. (e.g. the "main" module of bot/ dir is bot.py)

 - `bot`: the frontend for handling discord bot integration
 - `apps`: the backend for the bot's functionalities